flashoverm/Guardian/README.md

 Low prio:

 - Edit-function for units in event report

-- Send HTML mails with infos about events
+- Send HTML mails with infos about events or subscriber etc.

+- Verify-Link for new user - Delete account if not verified

 Refactoring: